 This digital audio format has a “sampling rate” (how often a sample is made) and a “bit depth” (how many bits are used to represent each sample).
 There is no compression involved.
 The digital recording is a close-to-exact representation of analog sound.

 PCM is the most common audio format used in CDs and DVDs.
 There is a subtype of PCM called Linear Pulse-Code Modulation, where samples are taken at linear intervals.
 LPCM is the most common form of PCM, which is why the two terms are almost interchangeable at this point.

 WAV stands for Waveform Audio File Format (also called Audio for Windows at some point but not anymore).
 It’s a standard that was developed by Microsoft and IBM back in 1991.

 A lot of people assume that all WAV files are uncompressed audio files, but that’s not exactly true.
-WAV is actually just a Windows container for audio formats.
-This means that a WAV file can contain compressed audio, but it’s rarely used for that.
+WAV is actually a Windows container for different audio formats.
+This means that a WAV file could potentially contain compressed audio, but it’s rarely used for that.

 Most WAV files contain uncompressed audio in PCM format.
 The WAV file is just a wrapper for the PCM encoding, making it more suitable for use on Windows systems.
 However, Mac systems can usually open WAV files without any issues.

 Audio File Format: AIFF

 AIFF stands for Audio Interchange File Format.
 Similar to how Microsoft and IBM developed WAV for Windows, AIFF is a format that was developed by Apple for Mac systems back in 1988.